Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 At Work: Deadlines, Meetings, Focus Challenges

-ADHD symptoms at work stay fairly consistent over time.
+ADHD patterns stay fairly consistent over time.
 You might always struggle with certain tasks but excel at others that interest you.

 Time management problems happen regularly.
 You often underestimate how long tasks will take.
 Meetings feel hard to focus on, especially boring ones.